 10. Get a good load board.

 If you’re going to be tackling the spot market on your own, you’ll need a load board you can depend on.
 Not all load boards are created equal – and if you’re not moving, you’re not making money.
 Use a load board that can help you find the right loads fast and keep your truck rolling.
-It’s easier than ever thanks to cutting-edge tools like Truckstop.com’s Load Board.
+It’s easier than ever thanks to cutting-edge tools like Truckstop.com’s Load Board – now better-than-ever, offering instant booking of real loads with no negotiations required using our Book It Now tool.

 To learn more about becoming an owner-operator in today’s market, check out this blog post.